r-lib/clock/tests/testthat/_snaps/posixt.md

     c: lun. déc.
 31 23:59:59 2018
     %: %

+# can resolve ambiguity and nonexistent times

+    Nonexistent time due to daylight saving time at location 1.
+Resolve nonexistent time issues by specifying the `nonexistent` argument.

+---

+    Ambiguous time due to daylight saving time at location 1.
+Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # <posixt> op <duration>

     no applicable method for 'add_milliseconds' applied to an object of class "c('POSIXct', 'POSIXt')"